xtuml/bridgepoint/doc-bridgepoint/notes/8495_maven_build.md

   found next to the launcher
 * The ```build.properties``` also specify that for linux the ```jre/``` folder will be made executable
-* __TODO__ In the JRE parent config, why is windows 32-bit specified but not 64-bit?

 6.8  Tests
 * There is an example for executing a test: ```bridgepoint/src/org.xtuml.bp.ui.explorer.test/pom.xml```